-F.2.
+G.2.
 LTSS Medicaid Financing & Delivery System: Overview

-1. In Washington, LTSS beneficiaries are excluded from the state's managed care program, Apple Health.
-Instead, beneficiaries receive long-term services and supports through the state fee-for-service.
-2. Apple Health covers a majority of health care services that can be provided at home, in an alternative living facility (community residential care facility, assisted living facility, or adult family home), or a nursing facility.
-These services include: - Doctor visits, hospitalizations, pharmaceuticals, immunizations, dental treatments, vision exams, behavioral health services, medical transportation, and Medicare cost-sharing.
-3. Medicaid beneficiaries in need of LTSS receive additional support through Washington's Department of Social and Health Services. - The state's LTSS programs are tailored to an individual's needs in home- and community-based settings through services such as the Developmental Disabilities Administration (DDA) waivers or the Community First Choice (CFC) waiver.
+- In Washington, LTSS beneficiaries are excluded from the state's managed care program. - Apple Health LTSS is a government health insurance program that pays for long-term services and supports for people who have very limited income and resources. - Apple Health LTSS covers a majority of health care services that can be provided at home, in an alternative living facility (community residential care facility, assisted living facility, or adult family home), or a nursing facility.
+These services include: - Doctor visits, hospitalizations, pharmaceuticals, immunizations, dental treatments, vision exams, behavioral health services, medical transportation, and Medicare cost-sharing. - Medicaid beneficiaries in need of LTSS receive additional support through Washington's Department of Social and Health Services. - The state's LTSS programs are tailored to an individual's needs in home- and community-based settings through services such as the Developmental Disabilities Administration (DDA) waivers or the Community First Choice (CFC) waiver.

-F.3.
+G.3.
 Medicaid LTSS Program: Health Plan Characteristics